HemanthK-12/make-my-mail/backend/makemymail/README.md

 ./mvnw spring-boot:run
 ```
 - Then, springboot starts up, loads the `application.properties` file and you can see the application in your localhost.
+## GMAIL Integration
+Extract the access token from your OAuth2AuthenticationToken
+Create Gmail API service client
+Call Gmail API to list messages
+Fetch full message details for each email
+Parse email headers (subject, from, date, etc.)
+Return structured data
+## Group Gmail mails by sender
+Fetch all emails (as above)
+Extract sender email from each message's "From" header
+Use Java Streams to group emails by sender email address
+Create summary objects showing sender + their emails
+Sort by most recent email or email count

 ## Execution Flow